The-FinAI/PIXIU/README.md

 ## Update
 **[2023-06-26]**
 1. Introduced a new automated evaluation for FLARE based on the [lm_eval framework](https://github.com/EleutherAI/lm-evaluation-harness).
-3. Added new Huggingface datasets for FLARE, such as [flare_ner](https://huggingface.co/datasets/ChanceFocus/flare-ner).
+3. Added new Hugging Face datasets for FLARE, such as [flare_ner](https://huggingface.co/datasets/ChanceFocus/flare-ner).

 **[2023-06-19]**